wsenjer/royalmail-woocommerce-shipping-calculator/readme.txt

 == Changelog ==
+= 1.8.0 07.01.2023 =
+* Fixed: Dependency conflicts.
+* Fixed: Signed For Medium Parcel was not working.

 = 1.7.12 01.11.2023 =
 * Added: WooCommerce HPOS support.
 * Fixed: If the Small Parcel option is selected, then the plugin will keep splitting the order into small parcels.
 Now it will revert to medium parcels after 2kg.